L3o-pold/laravel-chunk-upload-wiki/Usage/Controller.md

 1. Using [depedency injection](#depedency-injection) (the easiest way)
 2. [Custom initialization](#custom-initialization) - passing `$request` with file index.

-In the example we are using method `saveFile` which saves the file in final destination.
+In the example we are using method `saveFile` which moves chunk file to final destination.
 More about saving [here](#saving).

 ## Depedency injection